 You may have seen me wearing one of those head-mounted displays in my profile picture before.
 I’ve since changed it for the much funnier pizza with a face cut out.
 Anyway, the way those headsets work is by securing a smartphone into it and loading software with a resolution for your system.

-The actual headset only cost me like $2 at Dollar General, I’m not even kidding!
+The actual headset only cost me about $2 at Dollar General, I’m not even kidding!
 The only problem with it is it is horribly clunky and drains most lithium-ion batteries in about 30 minutes, which is around the same time your phone would incinerate.
 As a matter of fact, heat dissipation is so poor, the manufacturers warn against using it with the smartphone plugged in because it is a safety hazard.
 Yikes.

 The idea is still good though, in my opinion.
 Everybody has a smartphone these days.
 Is that too generalizing?
 I mean, when I lived in the city it was definitely true.
 I’ve been in some pretty remote places and still had reliable 3G coverage.
 I think the cattle of Montana have better mobile internet than a British pub I used to go to… in not-London.